 Why Does This Happen?

 This explains that when homes placed under agreement in the late winter/early spring end up with higher sales prices than if they go under agreement in the late spring/early summer.
 Buyers are willing to pay more to secure a home when inventory is low and competition is high.
 In the graph below, you see in previous years how prices slightly fall in early spring, increase from there through summer, and drop in fall when sellers need to be the ones to compete for buyers.
-2019, however, required sellers to make fewer price adjustments because demand remained high throughout the year with inventory consistently being consumed by avid buyers who were willing to pay what sellers wanted, so prices stayed relatively steady throughout the year.
+2019 and 2020, however, required sellers to make fewer price adjustments because demand remained high throughout the year with inventory consistently being consumed by avid buyers who were willing to pay what sellers wanted, so prices stayed relatively steady throughout the year.

 Home sellers, particularly New Englanders, tend to think that selling in the spring or summer when flowers are blooming, and the sun is shining makes their home more appealing.
 But that’s not how it works- a home is more appealing when it’s the only one available in the neighborhood in the buyer’s price range.
 That is what sells homes.